English | 繁體中文

 Phase 5 (Completed)

-Delivering the prototyping of the new solutions and analysis by the experts
+Delivering 2-round prototyping of the new solutions and analysis by the experts

-- Creating prototypes to test the functionality and user experience of developed ideas.
+• Creating prototypes to validate the Desirability of developed ideas.

-- Gathering expert feedback to refine prototypes, such as Mr. Keith Mok, Mr. Jeff Leung, and Mr. Luke Chu
+• Gathering expert feedback to refine prototypes, such as Mr. Keith Mok (a stall representative from the Fabric Market), Mr. Jeff Leung ( a member of the Sham Shui Po District Council), and Mr. Luke Chu (Chairman, Hong Kong Internet & E-commerce Association)

-- Monitoring the adoption and efficacy of new initiatives.
+• Monitor the adoption and performance of new solutions

-- Measuring the socio-economic impacts on the community and adjusting strategies accordingly.
+• Evaluate the socio-economic impact on the community and adjust strategies accordingly

 Official Poster of this Program